arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 - `"position"`
 - `"offset"`

-Default: the features as defined by the Analyzer itself.
+Default: the features as defined by the Analyzer itself, or inherited from the top-level `features` option if the `analyzer` option adjacent to this option is not set.

 @RESTSTRUCT{includeAllFields,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.